advplyr/audiobookshelf-app/readme.md

 ### Start working on the Android app

-Clone or fork the project from cmd or powershell and `cd` into the project directory.
+Clone or fork the project from terminal or powershell and `cd` into the project directory.

 Install the required node packages:
 ```shell